Preparing for your newborn session

 What to wear?

 For newborn sessions, your clothing can play an important role in how the photos turn out.
 I always advise clients to wear neutral colors, and fabrics that are either solid in color or with subtle prints.
-Moms look great in maternity tops or flow-y blouses, and Dad look great in anything from fitted t-shirts to simple button downs with the sleeve's rolled up.
-Please feel free to bring a few tops with you, we can choose the perfect outfit for your photos at the studio.
+Please feel free to bring a few options with you if you'd like, we can choose the perfect outfit for your photos at the studio.

 Also, I highly recommend that new mommies have some makeup on if you decide to be in pictures at your session.
 It doesn’t have to be much, blush, lip gloss, and mascara will enhance your new mommy glow.

-If you have other children, coordinating, not matching, is great.
-If you have a theme in mind, using colors that complement each other will look the best.
+If you have other children, coordinating and using colors that complement each other will look the best.

 No matter what your baby does, please know that I am always relaxed.
 I do this all the time and have seen everything.
 Your session should be a special experience for you and stress free.
-Babies can sense stress and it usually makes them cry more.
-I allow plenty of time for your session and if we need to take a break to feed, walk, rock, etc. we can do that.
+Babies can be unpredictable, so I allow plenty of time for your session and if we need to take a break to feed, walk, rock, etc. we can do that.
 I want you to enjoy the experience of your session and this special bonding moment for your family.